Below you can find the keynote speakers for the 15th International Symposium on Digestive Physiology of Pigs.

 Interactive effects of the microbiome and nutrition on mucosal physiology and functions in the porcine intestinal tract.

-Barbara Metzler-Zebeli, University of Veterinary Medicine, Vienna
+Barbara Metzler-Zebeli, University of Veterinary Medicine, Austria

 Due to their presence and metabolic activity, the gut microbiota influences growth-related, but also health-related traits such as immune competence and tolerance.
 An appropriate nutrient balance is important for the health and well-being of the pig as well as for the maintenance of a stable gut microbiota.
 By acting as mucosal immune stimulants, the alterations in microbiota-associated molecular patterns due to diet-associated taxonomic shifts may play a greater role for host physiology and health than functional differences in the microbiome caused by dietary shifts.
 This talk will give an overview about the impact of alterations related to pig’s mineral and carbohydrate intake on the microbial taxonomy and functional metabolism in monogastric livestock species and delineate the consequences that changes in microbial abundances and fermentation activity have for host mucosal functioning and beyond.